OCA/website/website_anchor_smooth_scroll/README.rst

 This module is part of the `OCA/website <https://github.com/OCA/website/tree/12.0/website_anchor_smooth_scroll>`_ project on GitHub.

 You are welcome to contribute.
-To learn how please visit https://odoo-community.org/page/Contribute.
+If you are intrested to learn how to contribute .Then you are allways welcome ,visit: https://odoo-community.org/page/Contribute.